wilderlife/wilderlife.github.io/my-videos.md

 layout: page
 subtitle: Margo Gantner Videos
 ---
-Today, video is one of the most powerful tools in marketing.
+I believe that video is one of the most powerful ways to tell your story today.
 According to <a href="https://www.wyzowl.com/video-marketing-statistics-2019/" target="_blank">Wyzowl's study</a> over 68% of today's consumers say a short video would be their preferred way to learn about new products or services.

 Here are some videos I've filmed, scripted and edited myself over the past couple of years: